bulentsoykan/real-time-simulation-book/docs/part2/chapter07.md

 Let's model a simple mechanical system: a mass (`m`) attached to a spring (`k`) and a damper (`b`), subjected to an external force `F(t)`.

-*-- VISUAL AID DESCRIPTION --*
-*A simple diagram showing a block (labeled 'm') on a surface.
-A spring (zigzag line, labeled 'k') and a damper (piston-in-cylinder, labeled 'b') connect the block to a fixed wall.
-An arrow labeled 'F(t)' pushes on the block.*
-*-- END VISUAL AID DESCRIPTION --*

 From Newton's Second Law (`ΣF = ma`), we can write the equation of motion.
 The sum of forces (external force, spring force, damping force) equals mass times acceleration: